BestTimesToVisit.com Logo

 culture

 Brazilians are generally warm and welcoming, but punctuality isn't always a strong suit.
-Don't be offended by slightly delayed meetings or events; it's part of the culture.
-Learning a few basic Portuguese phrases will go a long way in showing respect and enhancing your interactions.
+Don't be offended if people arrive a bit late for social gatherings; it's considered more acceptable than in some other cultures.
+Learning a few basic Portuguese phrases will go a long way.

 food